OfficeDev/Microsoft-Teams-Samples/samples/bot-tab-conversations/csharp/README.md

     * When creating the Bot above, an AAD app should either have been created for you, or you should have chosen an AAD app to associate with the bot.
     * The updates below will allow for us to authenticate and authorize API calls to limit data returned to only channels the user is a member of.
     * [Follow the instructions](https://docs.microsoft.com/en-us/microsoftteams/platform/tabs/how-to/authentication/tab-sso-register-aad#to-expose-an-api), to expose an AAD API, creating an Application ID URI, scopes, etc.
     * Once you have followed those instructions, you need to [configure the Web authentication platform for the application](https://docs.microsoft.com/en-us/microsoftteams/platform/tabs/how-to/authentication/tab-sso-graph-api?tabs=dotnet#to-configure-authentication-for-a-platform).
+Ensure that you have added the `redirect URI` in this format `https://<<fully-qualified-domain-name.com>>/auth-end` like your ngrok URL 'https://xxxxx-590a-c1b2.ngrok.io/auth-end'

     * Ensure the following API permissions are granted to the app for Microsoft Graph access - `email`, `offline_access`, `openid`, `profile`, `Team.ReadBasic.All`
     * *Note: if you restart Ngrok you may have to update any fully qualified domain name you have set in your AAD App*
 * In `appSettings.json`, `manifest.json` and `.env` replace: